jguecaimburu/caf-project/README.md

 classChange applies a class when a given scrolling point of the website is reached.
 The others apply proportional changes to the properties, given a scrolling value.

-Inside each of this key there's another object that holds data for that given animation.
+Inside each of these keys there's another object that holds data for that given animation.
 Where to start, where to finish and how to apply the changes.
 Each data type has a key and a values.
 The object for each of the properties is different but they all share the way to define the starting and ending points.

 ##### Animation scroll range